chrisbinnie/kubernetes-security/index.md

 For foundational server security that supports your Kubernetes nodes, refer to the [Linux Server Security Guide](https://chrisbinnie.github.io/linux-server-security).

+Have a look at the complete guide on [how to achieve 100% website scores for SEO, security and performance](https://chrisbinnie.github.io/100-per-cent-website-seo-security-performance-scores).

 ### About the Author

 Author of Cloud Native Security and other cybersecurity books, with extensive experience in enterprise container security implementations and Kubernetes security assessments.